 By gathering member and caregiver feedback, health plans can ensure that policies and procedures are responsive to the needs, preferences, and values of plan members and their families and caregivers.
 One of the ways health plans engage members dually eligible for Medicare and Medicaid is by including members in plan governance through member advisory councils.

 This video features interviews with members, a caregiver, health plan staff, and health plan executive leadership sharing their perspectives on successful member advisory councils.

-Intended Audience: The video is intended for staff of Medicare-Medicaid plans (MMPs); Medicaid plans; Medicare Advantage plans; Special Needs Plans (SNPs), including Dual Eligible Special Needs Plans (D-SNPs); PACE organizations; and other health plans interested in incorporating the perspectives of consumers.
+Intended Audience: The video is intended for staff of Medicare-Medicaid plans; Medicaid plans; Medicare Advantage plans; Special Needs Plans, including Dual Eligible Special Needs Plans; Program of All-Inclusive Care for the Elderly organizations; and other health plans interested in incorporating the perspectives of consumers.

 - Effective member advisory councils gather direct member feedback to inform health plan operations and policies to meet member needs.